Belarus sprinter says punishment awaited her back home

-In the dramatic standoff, several countries offered her help, and Poland granted her a humanitarian visa Monday.
-She plans to fly to Warsaw later in the week, according to an activist group that is supporting her.
+In the dramatic standoff, several countries offered help, and Poland granted her a humanitarian visa Monday.
+She planned to fly to Warsaw and was seen in Tokyo on Wednesday morning entering Narita International Airport surrounded by an entourage.

 “I would very much like to continue my sporting career because I’m just 24, and I had plans for two more Olympics at least,” she said.
 But “for now, the only thing that concerns me is my safety.”